 The extensor mechanism is the motor that drives the knee joint and allows us to walk.
 It sits in front of the knee joint and is made up of the patella, the patellar tendon, the quadriceps tendon, and the quadriceps muscles.
 The four quadriceps muscles in front of the thigh are the muscles that attach to the quadriceps tendon.
 When these muscles contract, they straighten the knee joint, such as when you get up from a squatting position.

 The way in which the kneecap fits into the patellofemoral groove on the front of the femur and slides as the knee bends can affect the overall function of the knee.
 The patella works like a fulcrum, increasing the force exerted by the quadriceps muscles as the knee straightens.
 When the quadriceps muscles contract, the knee straightens.

-The hamstring muscles are the muscles in the back of the knee and thigh.
+The are the muscles in the back of the knee and thigh.
 When these muscles contract, the knee bends.